SS Traffic (1911): Wartime and postwar

 The declaration of the First World War halted transatlantic crossings.
 The Traffic and the Nomadic were requisitioned on 25 April 1917 by the French Navy and taken to Saint-Nazaire until 1919, to serve as auxiliary minesweepers.
 They carried out some ferrying missions of American troops in Brest in 1919, before their return to Cherbourg.
 The Traffic then resumed her functions for White Star Line, without incident until 1927.
 On this date, Lord Kylsant, the new owner of the company, decided to separate from the two tenders.

 Traffic and Nomadic were sold to Société Cherbourgeoise Transbordement in 1927, and continued to serve as tenders, but now called on any large vessels using the port.
 Traffic collided with RMS Homeric on 5 June 1929, and sustained some damage to the starboard side of the hull.
 After enquiries revealed that Traffic was notoriously difficult to handle, new propellers were produced by Harland & Wolff and fitted in October 1929.
 The new propellers proved effective, but Traffic was nevertheless involved in another collision in December 1929, this time involving Minnewaska of the Atlantic Transport Line.
 There was only minor damage.
 Minnewaska was involved in another collision two years later, this time with Nomadic on 29 November 1931, during which Nomadic's bow was damaged.

 On 30 July 1933, Cherbourg inaugurated its new ferry terminal which now allowed liners to come to the quay.
 The tenders were no longer useful and thus in the following year, the Traffic was sold.
-Nomadic and Traffics owners became Société Cherbourgeoise de Remorquage et de Sauvetage in 1934, and both ships were repainted in the new livery and renamed, Traffic becoming Ingénieur Riebell and Nomadic becoming Ingénieur Minard.
+Following the 1934 merger of White Star and Cunard Line, Nomadic and Traffic were sold to Société Cherbourgeoise de Remorquage et de Sauvetage, and both ships were repainted in the new livery and renamed, Traffic becoming Ingénieur Riebell and Nomadic becoming Ingénieur Minard.